Breathing problems to look out for in children

 - is under 3 months and has a temperature of 38C (101F) or over

 - is 3-6 months and has a temperature of 39C (102F) or over

-NHS choices also suggests you should always get medical help for your child of any age who has a high temperature if:
+The NHS also suggests you should always get medical help for your child of any age who has a high temperature if:

 - you think your child may be dehydrated

-- your child develop a red rash that doesn’t fade when a glass is rolled over it
+- your child develops a red rash that doesn’t fade when a glass is rolled over it

 - your child has a fit